Torsors over the Rational Double Points in Characteristic $\mathbf{p}$: Introduction

 \begin{Examples} There exist examples of the following \begin{enumerate} \item There exists a quotient singularity $x\in X=\widehat{\Aff}^2/G$ that is an RDP, such that the natural surjection $\piNloc(U,X,x)\to G$ is \emph{not} an isomorphism, see Example \ref{ex: weirdpinlocs}.
-We refer to Remark \ref{rem: cokerneltoolarge} for some implications of this phenomenon. \item There exists an RDP $x\in X$ and a tower of two local torsors that is \emph{not} dominated by a local torsor over $x\in X$.
-Thus, Galois closures of towers of torsors may fail to exist, see Lemma \ref{lemma example 2}.
+We refer to Remark \ref{rem: cokerneltoolarge} for some implications of this phenomenon. \item There exists an RDP $x\in X$ and a tower of two local torsors that is \emph{not} dominated by a local torsor over $x\in X$, see Lemma \ref{lemma example 2}.
+Thus, Galois closures of towers of torsors may fail to exist.
 Of course, non-existence of Galois closure of torsors was already known since \cite{ABETZ}, but this shows that this phenomenon has geometric significance in the study of quotient singularities. \item There exists an RDP $x\in X$ and a finite and infinitesimal group scheme $G$ that acts freely on $X\setminus\{x\}$ and fixes $\{x\}$, such that $X/G\cong X$.
-Thus, we obtain a local $G$-torsor $X\to X$ and thus, even an infinite tower. \end{enumerate} \end{Examples}
+Thus, we obtain a local $G$-torsor $X\to X$ and thus, even an infinite tower, see Proposition \ref{prop: infinitetowers}. \end{enumerate} We note that the group schemes used in these examples are finite and commutative, so these pathological phenomena do not stem from the complexity of finite and non-commutative group schemes. \end{Examples}

 Thus, the local fundamental group scheme $\piNloc(U,X,x)$ displays quite strange properties already for RDPs, making it very different from classical local fundamental groups.